 Make A List of Your Car’s Valuable Assets

-You don’t have to know all about the scrap business to drive a hard bargain with a junkyard dealer.
+You don’t have to know all about the scrap business to drive a hard bargain with a salvage yard dealer.
 You just have to know a little about what makes your junk car valuable to him in the first place.
 These can be:

 - Auction Value